ManfredSteiner/webserver-template/README.md

 cd ..
 ```

-Create a key pair for creating and verifiying web tokens in subdirectory [server/keys](server/keys).
-Insert the filenames in the configuration (attribute `auth` in file [server/config.json](server/config.json)).
+Key pairs are already available in this branch (subdirectory [server/keys](server/keys)).
+But you can also create your own key pair:.
+Replace afterwards the filenames in the configuration file (attribute `auth` in file [server/config.json](server/config.json)).

 ```
 cd server